Purse repair rings 0.30mm, 1.18mm I.D.

 The true difficulty can only be appreciated

-Micromaille is all that jazz but requires exacting detail and exponentially longer time.
+Micromaille is all that jazz but requires exacting detail and substantially more time.

 Skill is determined by how small it can be made well.